-(a).
 Civil servants are hired, rather than persons with business experience and skills.
 Managers confront different challenges in public setting.
 They are not easily hired or fired.
 The lack of accountability results from the lack of shareholders, who would be free to remove incompetent administrators.

-(b).
 Even if the services can recruit outside of civil service, the wages are often too low to attract experienced managers.
 In addition, the managers do not share in dividends or other monetary activities as do private managers and incentives for doing well are often attenuated in a bureaucracy.

-(c).
 There are cultural and structural conditions that promote corruptions including enormous pressure of wages earners to support an extended family and a strong incentive to more than their fixed government wage, traditional gift giving practice and a proprietary view of public offices.

-Privatisation of the CMS's ownership

-The public sector drug supply institutions have not succeeded (CMS is not exceptional) so far in organising a reliable and regular essential drug supply for the public health facilities[20].
+Privatization of the CMS's Ownership: The public sector drug supply institutions have not succeeded (CMS is not exceptional) so far in organizing a reliable and regular essential drug supply for the public health facilities (Huss, 1996).
 One of the most criticisms of the public drug supply system generally in Africa and particularly in Sudan is how badly they are internally managed.
-There are those who agree the greater amount of real pharmaceutical resources could be made available to the public health- care system and the access to essential medicines could be significantly increased, if managerial efficiency of the system improved[20].
-Given the limitation of the public sector is due to constraints inherent in operating a government drug supply organisation system.
-Even after autonomous experience - and the stabilised role of the private sector organisations such as private pharmaceutical sectors organisations (rapid increase in importing companies, manufacturers and pharmacies).
-Telecommunications, e.g., Sudatel is one of the obvious solutions of choice for the government pharmaceutical policy would be to privatise the ownership of the CMS to the extent possible.
+There are those who agree the greater amount of real pharmaceutical resources could be made available to the public health- care system and the access to essential medicines could be significantly increased, if managerial efficiency of the system improved (Akin, 1987).
+Given the limitation of the public sector -due to constraints inherent in operating a government drug supply organization even after autonomous experience - and the stabilized role of the private sector organizations such as private pharmaceutical sectors organisations (rapid increase in importing companies, manufacturers and pharmacies).
+Telecommunications, e.g., Sudatel is one of the obvious solutions of choice for the government pharmaceutical policy would be to privatize the ownership of the CMS to the extent possible.

-Advantages of private agencies
+Advantages of Private Agencies

-There are many arguments in favour of privatisation of public institutions.
-Advocates of this method claim privatisation have the following advantages:
+There are many arguments in favor of privatization of public institutions.
+Advocates of this method claim privatization have the following advantages:

-• Privatisation is efficient and effective because it fosters and initiates competition.
+Privatization is efficient and effective because it fosters and initiates competition.
 The competition among firms drives the cost down.
-Empirical studies clearly prove the cost of the services provided by the government is much higher than when

-• the services are provided by private contractors.
+Empirical studies clearly prove the cost of the services provided by the government is much higher than when the services are provided by private contractors.
 For example CMS's declared mark-up on cost (35%) amounted to 2.3 times the private mark-up (15%).
-In addition, private sector pays taxes, customs and other

-• governmental fees (CMS exempted).
+In addition, private sector pays taxes, customs and other governmental fees (CMS exempted).

-• Privatisation also provides better management than the public management.
-Because decision making under privatisation is directly related to the costs and benefits.
-In other words, the privatisation fosters good management because the cost of the service is usually obscured.
+Privatization also provides better management than the public management.
+Because decision making under privatization is directly related to the costs and benefits.
+In other words, the privatization fosters good management because the cost of the service is usually obscured.

-• Privatisation would help to limit the size of government at least in terms of the number of employees.
+Privatization would help to limit the size of government at least in terms of the number of employees.
 On the other hand, it is a fact that overstaffing is common in publicly owned enterprises.

-• Privatisation can help to reduce dependence on a government monopoly, which causes inefficiencies and ineffectiveness in services.
+Privatization can help to reduce dependence on a government monopoly, which causes inefficiencies and ineffectiveness in services.

-• Private sector is more flexible in terms of responding to the needs of citizens.
-Greater flexibility in the use of personnel and equipment would be achieved for short-term projects, part-time work, etc. Bureaucratic formalities are very common when government delivers the service.
+Private sector is more flexible in terms of responding to the needs of citizens.
+Greater flexibility in the use of personnel and equipment would be achieved for short-term projects, parttime work, etc. Bureaucratic formalities are very common when government delivers the service.
 Less tolerance and strict hierarchy in bureaucracy are the reasons of the inflexibility in publicly provided services.